Arsenal (a) Saturday 29th December 5.30pm

 Super Off Peak Return |

-The ground is easy to get to from Kings Cross - the nearest tube station is
+The ground is easy to get to from Kings Cross.
+The nearest tube station

-that it's only a couple of miles.
-It's still cheaper than buying single tube
+way, which is a ridiculous amount considering that it's only a couple of miles.

 can be really bad, and you'll probably be better off continuing walking to